PyPSA/pypsa-eur/doc/supply_demand.rst

 *Solid biomass conversion and use*

 Solid biomass can be used directly to provide process heat up to 500˚C in the industry.
 It can also be burned in CHP plants and boilers associated with heating systems.
-These technologies are described elsewhere [link to heat and industry sections].
+These technologies are described elsewhere (see :ref:`Large-scale CHP` and :ref:`Industry demand`).

 Solid biomass can be converted to syngas if the option is enabled in the `config file <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L274>`_.
-In this case the model will enable the technology BioSNG both with and without the option for carbon capture [link to technology data].
+In this case the model will enable the technology BioSNG both with and without the option for carbon capture (see `Technology-data repository <https://github.com/PyPSA/technology-data>`_ ).

 Liquefaction of solid biomass `can be enabled <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L273>`_ allowing the model to convert it into liquid hydrocarbons that can replace conventional oil products.
-This technology also comes with and without carbon capture [link to technology data].
+This technology also comes with and without carbon capture (see `Technology-data repository <https://github.com/PyPSA/technology-data>`_ ).

 *Transport of solid biomass*